Polavaram Project: 25 MW power plant

 A 25 MW hydropower station can be established utilising Polavaram right bank canal water near Vijayawada city by transferring water via Budameru river and Eluru canal to Prakasam barrage pond.
+The last portion of the Polavaram right bank canal is nothing but Budameru/ Velagaleru flood diversion canal which has flow limitation of 10,000 cusecs.
+Thus water flow from Polavaram right bank canal to Krishna River can be enhanced by constructing a 25 MW power plant.